Wattle Glen railway station

-Wattleglen railway station is located on the Hurstbridge line in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Wattle Glen, and opened on 25 June 1912 as Balee.
-It was renamed Wattleglen on 14 August 1922.
+Wattle Glen railway station is a commuter railway station on the Hurstbridge line, which is part of the Melbourne railway network.
+It serves the north-eastern suburb of Wattle Glen, in Melbourne, Victoria, Australia.
+Wattle Glen station is a ground level unstaffed station, featuring one side platform.
+It opened on 25 June 1912.

+Initially opened as Balee, it was changed to Wattleglen (one word) on 14 August 1922.
+However, currently the station is signed and commonly known as Wattle Glen (two words).

 History

-Wattleglen station opened on 25 June 1912, when the railway line from Eltham was extended to Hurstbridge.
+Wattle Glen station opened on 25 June 1912, when the railway line from Eltham was extended to Hurstbridge.
 Like the suburb itself, the station is named after the wattle trees that are in abundance throughout the area.

 In 1968, flashing light signals were provided at the Wilson Road level crossing, located nearby in the down direction of the station.
 In 1979, the former station building was destroyed by fire.
 In 1987, boom barriers were provided at the Wilson Road level crossing.

 In late 2007, an upgrade to the station and its car park took place, and included installing fencing and sealing the car park.

-In 2018, it was announced that the Level Crossing Removal Project will undergo a second upgrade on the Hurstbridge line, which will involve duplicating the track between Wattleglen and Diamond Creek.
-However, no upgrades were proposed for the station itself.
-During the 2018/2019 financial year, Wattleglen was the least-patronised station on Melbourne's metropolitan network, with approximately 48,000 passenger movements annually.
+In 2018, it was announced that the Level Crossing Removal Project would undergo a second upgrade on the Hurstbridge line, which involved duplicating the track between Wattle Glen and Diamond Creek.
+However, no upgrades were proposed for the station itself or the nearby Wilson Road level crossing, with the duplication ending south of the level crossing.
+The duplication was completed in 2023.

+During the 2018/2019 financial year, Wattle Glen was the least-patronised station on Melbourne's metropolitan network, with approximately 48,000 passenger movements annually.

 In 2020, it was announced that the station car park will be upgraded with 50 new spots, improved CCTV and lighting, as well as more bicycle parking facilities.